Assault of Nancy Kerrigan: Attack

 On the afternoon of January 6, 1994, Kerrigan was practicing for the U.S. Championships on an ice rink inside Cobo Arena.
 A camera crew was recording her practice session and showed her leaving the ice rink and walking through a curtain and down a hallway; the camera then cuts out.
 Stant stated in a 2018 interview that he was standing "about a foot and a half" (around half a meter) behind the camera crew and waited for them to stop filming before he followed Kerrigan through the curtain.

 Stant approached Kerrigan from behind, extended a telescopic baton, struck her lower right thigh and walked away.
 He then escaped from the arena by smashing through a locked glass door.
 Smith was waiting in a car outside and acted as a getaway driver.
 The camera crew began recording again shortly after the attack and recorded Kerrigan sitting on the floor crying surrounded by arena staff.
-Here, Kerrigan exclaimed the now-famous line, "Why?
+Here, Kerrigan exclaimed, with tears, the now famous line, "Why?
 Why?
-Why?"
+Why?".
 (Note: Some newspapers, such as the New York Daily News, misquoted Kerrigan as saying "Why me!?".
-This sentence cannot be heard on the clip filmed by the camera crew.)
+This sentence cannot be heard on the clip filmed by the camera crew.
+The phrase she said is "Why?
+Why?
+Why?" while crying.)
 This footage was later broadcast around the world in news programs.
 Kerrigan was then carried away to a changing room by her father.
 The attack severely bruised her knee and quadriceps tendon and forced her to withdraw from the U.S. Championships.